m

 Priest / Pandit: Most couples bring their own pandit from the UK or India.
 Italy-based Hindu priests exist but are limited.
 Budget for the pandit’s flights, accommodation and fees.

-Décor and Floral Design
+Décor and Floral Design for weddings in Italy

 Large-scale South Asian wedding décor, heavy floral canopies, marigold strings, silk and velvet draping, elaborate centrepieces, is best handled by a specialist South Asian wedding decorator who can travel to Italy.
 Several companies have extensive experience delivering this in European venues.
 Coordinate early and ensure your decorator visits the venue in person (or in detail via video) before finalising designs.